Opportunity for young people to attend the Austrian EU Presidency gender equality conference – apply by 12 August

 This programme offers outstanding international researchers, both on the junior and the senior level, an opportunity to apply for an extended research stay here at the Institute.

-We therefore ask you to consider this opportunity for yourself and/or to pass it on to colleagues to whom this call might be of interest.
+Thanks to Dr. Katrin Brandt (FCFP Project Coordinator) – FRIAS, we share this information asking you to consider this opportunity for yourself and/or to pass it on to colleagues to whom this call might be of interest.

 The programme, which is co-financed by the European Union’s Marie Skłodowska-Curie Programme, is open to all disciplines; the financial conditions are internationally competitive.

 Fellowships of 3 to 10 months may be applied for in the senior scheme, while in the junior scheme the fellowship duration is 12 months.
-Successful applicants will conduct their fellowship between September 2018 and September 2019.
+Successful applicants will conduct their fellowship between September 2019 and September 2020.

 For the fellows at FRIAS, the programme offers outstanding research opportunities, not only in the research environment of a leading European research university, but also with the added advantage of being part of a community of fellows from different disciplines.